MattPrescott84/XMATCHIT/README.md

 This script can be used to make overlays of radio sources in .png format, like the image below.

-In this example radio contours from two radio surveys: The VLA Stripe 82 Snapshot Survey, Heywood et al. 2016, http://adsabs.harvard.edu/abs/2016MNRAS.460.4433H (green contour) and Hodge et al. 2011 (blue contours) are overlayed on top of greyscale SDSS images.
+In this example radio contours from two radio surveys; The VLA Stripe 82 Snapshot Survey, Heywood et al. 2016, http://adsabs.harvard.edu/abs/2016MNRAS.460.4433H (green contour) and Hodge et al. 2011 (blue contours) are overlayed on top of greyscale SDSS images.

 ![alt text](https://github.com/MattPrescottAstro/XMATCHIT/blob/master/EXAMPLE.jpg)

-This requires matplotlib and the APLpy package of functions which can be found here: https://aplpy.github.io
+This script requires matplotlib and the APLpy package of functions that can be found here: https://aplpy.github.io

 # XMATCHIT.py